ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 On network AS35807 we see both [the use of the connection close method](https://explorer.ooni.org/measurement/20220304T012511Z_webconnectivity_RU_35807_n1_b0wpCIVPbzcN760T?input=https%3A%2F%2Fwww.bbc.com%2Fnews%2Fworld-51235105), when the probe is using an alternative DNS resolver, while we see [DNS based blocking](https://explorer.ooni.org/measurement/20220304T043237Z_webconnectivity_RU_35807_n1_Hj5CTc008e5iioML?input=https%3A%2F%2Fwww.bbc.com%2F) when the provider's DNS resolver is used.

-We record the blocking method as `tls.connection_timeout`, when the read operation timed out following the TLS ClientHello message.
+We record the blocking method as `tls.timeout`, when the read operation timed out following the TLS ClientHello message.

 This is seen on 4 different networks: